Romanian Red Cross: The Romanian Red Cross after the First World War

-During these difficult years for the country, the Romanian Red Cross assisted more than 150,000 wounded in own hospitals, provided food for soldiers, refugees and people affected by conflict, facilitated the exchange of correspondence between the POWs and their families, supported Romanian prisoners held in enemy camps with food and clothing.
-Funds for these operations have been mobilized by the Red Cross from public donations, from the population and from external sources.
+During these difficult years for the country, the Romanian Red Cross assisted more than 150,000 wounded in its own hospitals.
+It provided food for soldiers, refugees and people affected by conflict, facilitated the exchange of correspondence between the POWs and their families, and supported Romanian prisoners held in enemy camps with food and clothing.
+Funds for these operations have been mobilized by the Red Cross from public donations.

-After stopping the cholera, another epidemic broke out throughout the full scale armed conflict: typhus.
-In early 1917, the Romanian Red Cross cared for the wounded evacuated from the front, and patients affected by the two serious infectious diseases.
-The RNRC had to face this difficult situation, given that the occupying army requisitioned the best medical establishments of the Red Cross and took to benefit their own troops, for a good part of the materials and drugs that were bought with huge efforts by the RNRC.
-Only in the occupied capital over 7,000 patients were cared for.
-The RNRC branches were active in over 40 cities, taking care of thousands of wounded and sick.
+After stopping the cholera outbreak, an epidemic of typhus broke out during the armed conflict.
+In early 1917, the Romanian Red Cross cared for the wounded evacuated from the front and patients affected by these two infectious diseases.
+The occupying army requisitioned the best supplies and medical establishments of the Red Cross.
+In the occupied capital, over 7,000 patients were cared for.
+The RNRC branches were active in over 40 cities and took care of thousands of wounded and sick.